Lesson Plan - Get It!

 As you begin, gather the following items: note cards (either 3 x 5 or 4 x 6 will do), a writing utensil, a highlighter, your preliminary outline, and each of your resources.
 It is also helpful to have a baggie or note card box to hold your note cards, as well as paperclips or rubber bands to separate cards by topic.

-Begin by watching the video, How to Write a Note Card for a Research Paper:
+Begin by watching the video, Creating Note Cards for Research from Irvid1:

 For further guidance on how to make note cards for your research paper, take a close look at the document, Creating Note Cards, found in Downloadable Resources in the right-hand sidebar.